Clear House Accountants Clear House Accountants

 What, When, and how to apply to the tribunal?

-Any request by both parties will not be entertained if they agree on taking responsibility for paying the charges.
+Any request by both parties will not be entertained if they agree to take responsibility for paying the charges.
 Furthermore, if the charges have been declared reasonable by the tribunal after a dispute, it may also contribute to declining.

 It is important to know when to apply for any tribunals and in which cases.